 - What major or minor improvements would you like to see from XYZ company?

-Engage and Involve Employees
+Engage and Empower Employees

-As changes to messaging and branding are implemented or discussed, avoid making employees feel that they are not part of the process or that they’re not being given enough information on what’s changing and why.
+A formal communication plan as part of a broader change management strategy is an integral part of any brand strategy and messaging evolution.
+As changes to messaging and branding are implemented or discussed, avoid making employees feel that they are not part of the process or that they are not being given enough information on what changing and why.
+Employees want to be heard and contribute to the processes for the new organization.

-Form a Firm Foundation
+Create a Firm Foundation

 - Process steps for resolving branding questions

-Proceed at the Right Pace
+Progress at the Right Pace

 Questions executives should ask themselves before, during and after a merger or acquisition: